Friedrich Hasenöhrl: Cavity radiation

 for the so-called "electromagnetic mass", which expresses how much electromagnetic energy contributes to the mass of bodies.
-And Henri Poincaré (1900) implicitly used the expression m=E/c2 for the mass of electromagnetic energy.

 Following this line of thought, Hasenöhrl (1904, 1905) published several papers on the inertia of a cavity containing radiation.
-This was an entirely classical derivation (no use of special relativity) and used Maxwell's equation for the pressure of light.
+This was an entirely classical (non-relativistic) derivation and used James Clerk Maxwell's equation for the pressure of light.
 Hasenöhrl specifically associated the "apparent" mass via inertia with the energy concept through the equation: